xoxota99/stewy/README.md

 * The project is developed using PlatformIO.
 This means (among other possible things):
   * The folder structure is incompatible with Arduino IDE.
   * Teensy floating-point support is not built automatically (See https://community.platformio.org/t/pio-doesnt-build-teensy-floating-point-support/3296 ).
 I guess that's a work in progress.

+## Improvements
+Some things I'd like to try:
+* Optimize the length of the control rods, as well as the size ratio of the upper platform to the lower base.
+There's some [heavy math involved](https://ac.els-cdn.com/S1000936107600570/1-s2.0-S1000936107600570-main.pdf?_tid=eeb5d700-ffc7-11e7-a68f-00000aacb361&acdnat=1516662163_113697b3470f5b083bb550353edd4053), that I haven't gotten around to yet.
+* Improve the IK math, to allow a greater range of movement.
+Right now, the algorithm attempts to rotate around the platform's "home" position.
+This means that there's a constraint on the maximum angle of pitch / roll.
+This is just because the IK solution is not specialized to this particular (Ball & Plate balancing act) application.
+It's a generalized [Stewart platform solution](https://www.youtube.com/watch?v=1jrP3_1ML9M).
+I haven't yet had the heart to "optimize" this (by, say, *removing* 4 degrees of freedom).
+It would be like lobotomizing a friend.
+We'll see how I feel after some initial testing.
+* Improve the mechanical design:
+  * Right now, the design calls for 5 laser cut acrylic pieces, in 4 different thicknesses.
+That's expensive to get from an online CNC place.
+A better / cheaper design would use only one thickness of material.
+  * The "ring" around the upper plate is large, which is expensive if you're ordering from a place (I use the very excellent [Ponoko](https://www.ponoko.com/)) that charges based on the surface area of the part.
+A better design would break up the upper ring into multiple smaller pieces that could be assembled later.
+  * The design requires some tooling that can't be done on a laser cutter (such as drilling holes for the upper control rod joints).
+This is actually the hardest part of the whole project, getting those holes properly aligned and drilled straight.
+The design also calls for some counter-sunk holes (such as attaching the touchscreen mounting plate to the upper platform).
+It would be better if that counter-sinking wasn't necessary.
+  * The design of the upper and lower base plates is very specific to the servo chosen.
+Other servos are not guaranteed to fit.
+A better design would allow for any servo to be used.